 Good news!
 It’s generally pretty benign.
 Just like the common cold, HPV is relatively harmless and the majority of infections clear on their own, Wyand says.
 But HPV can cause genital warts—as well as cancer if you’ve got one of the high-risk types.
 Cervical cancer’s the biggie we often hear about, but it can also lead to cancers of the vagina, anus, and throat.
 Again, screening can help alert your doc to any potential issues, like abnormal cell changes in the cervix.

 Bad news: There’s no simple cure.
 “Like other viral infections, HPV is not a ‘take a shot/pop a pill and get cured’ kind of thing,” Wyand says.
 There’s no cure for the virus itself, but there are treatments for the problems it can cause, such as genital warts, cell changes in the cervix, and cervical cancer.

-Alas, if you’re beyond your mid-20s, it’s too late, but now you’ve got the facts to stay on top of your screenings.
+Alas, if you’re beyond the age of 45, it’s too late for the shot, but now you’ve got the facts to stay on top of your screenings.